arme-project/ARME-Kalman-Filter-Model-Parameter-Tuning/README.md

 - Plots profile loss plots for each parameter
 - Plots heatmaps of std of asynchronies and lag-1 autocorrelation over noise parameter space
 - Plots asynchrony timeseries
-- Plots heatmaps of combined loss over noise parameter space for each condition (DP, NR, SP)
+- Plots heatmaps of combined loss over noise parameter space for each playing condition (DP, NR, SP)
 - (contains some hidden plots that have been commented out)

+### RD_optreal_heatmap_plots:
+- Code for running the heatmap plots only (combined loss for real data, mean-squared error for artificial data, std of asynchronies, lag-1 autocorrelation of asynchronies)
+- Loops through the cases leaders(VN1, VN2) x repetition(1, 2, 5, 8, 11, 12) for all 3 playing conditions
+- Displays panel of combined loss heatmaps for the case leader=VN1, repetition=1 for each playing condition, and the std of asynchronies and lag-1 autocorr. of asynchronies for the SP condition
+- Heatmaps for all other cases are downloaded locally as .pdf files

 ## PowerPoint Summary of Analysis
 [Link to PowerPoint](./slides/ARME%20Analysis%20Summary.pptx)